jebbett/Plex-Communicator/README.md

 **Using Plex Webhooks, a custom Plex2Hub program or some dodgy polling from your chosen smart home platform this provides you a device that you can then control your lights etc in response to what's being played on Plex**

-This will not provide control of Plex
+This will not provide control of Plex, but will give you the current state, type of media and media title of each of your plex devices.

 ### Instructions